RomanMiniv/template-react-ts/README.md

 The `PhaserGame.tsx` component is the bridge between React and Phaser.
 It initializes the Phaser game and passes events between the two.

-To communicate between React and Phaser, you can use the **EventBus.js** file.
+To communicate between React and Phaser, you can use the **EventBus.ts** file.
 This is a simple event bus that allows you to emit and listen for events from both React and Phaser.

 ```js
 // In React